Yurijfedor/todo_list/README.md

 4. Start the development server: npm start
 5. Open your browser and visit http://localhost:3000 to use the application.

+## Docker Containerization

+To run the application inside a Docker container, follow these steps:

+1. Build the Docker image: docker build -t react-todo-app .
+2. Run the Docker container: docker run -p 3000:3000 react-todo-app
+3. Open your browser and visit http://localhost:3000 to use the application running inside the Docker container.

 ## Usage

 - Use the filters to search for specific tasks.